 1. What is you typical process for working with a customer?

 It usually starts with a phone conversation about the project.
-We like to get a sense of the scope of the project, the budget and start / Finish window.
+We like to get a sense of the scope of the project, the budget and completion time window.
 We can usually give a rough idea of costs over the phone so that we can make sure your expectations are realistic.

 Next we schedule an appointment for a detailed estimate and design.
 An typical estimate requires a home visit of 60-90 minutes followed by several hours of time in the office creating the estimate and design.
 During the design process we will email you draft versions of the design for your comments.

 In a week of less we schedule another appointment to review the estimate and design with you in person.